spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/30-cloud-init.md

 # Sensitive Information in the User Data Stages

-Suppose you plan to use sensitive information in your user data stages.
-In the edge deployment lifecycle, you can apply user data to edge hosts during the staging and site installation steps, as highlighted in the diagram below.
+Suppose you must add sensitive information, such as credentials, in your user data configuration file.
+In the Edge deployment lifecycle, you have two opportunities to apply user data to edge hosts.
+The first is during the staging phase, where you add the Edge installer to the Edge host.
+The second opportunity is during the site installation phase, where you can provide additional user-data configurations if needed.
+The diagram below highlights the two mentioned stages in the Edge lifecycle.

 ![A diagram highlighting the two stages in the edge deployment lifecycle where you can apply user data.](/edge_edge-configuration_cloud-init_user-data.png)
 <br />

-Generally, the user data is copied to the edge hosts in the above-mentioned steps, described briefly in the points below.
 <br />

 - **Staging Step** - In the staging step, you prepare your edge hosts using the organization-level configurations.
 The organization-level configurations include the Edge Installer, the user data, and, optionally, a content bundle.